 Collection of identity-based data is supported by Canada’s human rights legislative framework, including the Canadian Human Rights Act, The Ontario Human Rights Code, and section 15(2) of the Charter of Rights and Freedoms.
 The Ontario Human Rights Commission permits and encourages the collection and analysis of identity data for the purposes of: identifying and removing systemic barriers; preventing discrimination; and promoting equity and inclusivity. |

-Is the Student Census anonymous? |
+Is the Student survey anonymous? |

 The census is confidential but not anonymous.
-To ensure confidentiality, no directly identifying information (such as student name) will be required to be typed on the survey.
+To ensure confidentiality, no directly identifying information (such as student name) was required to be typed on the survey.
 As one of the main purposes of the survey is to identify and eliminate systemic barriers to student success, all surveys will include unique identifiers that will allow us to identify groups of students.
-No individual students will be identified.
-Students will log in using their secure Active Directory account. |
+No individual students were identified.
+Students logged in using their secure Active Directory account. |

-How will responses be kept confidential and secure? |
+How were responses kept confidential and secure? |

-Privacy requirements outlined in the Municipal freedom of Information and Protection of Privacy Act (MFIPPA) will be followed.
+Privacy requirements outlined in the Municipal freedom of Information and Protection of Privacy Act (MFIPPA) are followed.
 MFIPPA is the provincial legislation that establishes responsibilities of school boards to protect personal information about individuals including students, that is collected, used, retained, disclosed and disposed of.
-The confidential database will only be accessed by research staff at the RCDSB for analysis and research purposes. |
+The confidential database is only accessed by research staff at the RCDSB for analysis and research purposes. |

 My student completed the survey.
 How do I see their responses? |

 The survey is confidential and all information collected is protected.
-As shared in earlier communication, we encourage families to discuss the questions with their student(s) to understand their responses. |
+We encouraged families to discuss the questions with their student(s) to understand their responses. |

-How will the census data be used?
+How will the data be used?

 |

-Once responses are processed and analyzed, the Renfrew County District School Board will produce a series of reports to help inform board and school decision-making for programs and instruction.
+Responses were processed and analyzed, and the Renfrew County District School Board produced reports which help inform board and school decision-making for programs and instruction.
 Data reports or analysis will never single out a student.
 By law, the Renfrew County District School Board cannot reveal individualized information for any student who completes the census. |

-What do I do if I am having technical difficulties accessing the census? |
+What do I do if I have technical difficulties accessing the survey? |

 If you are having difficulty logging in, or require more technical support, please contact your school Principal/Vice Principal.